 - Publications & Insights

-Graham Damant is a partner in our Johannesburg office Employment & Benefits Practice.
+Graham Damant is a senior consultant in our Johannesburg office Employment & Benefits Practice.

 He has acted as a judge in the Labour Court and assisted with the drafting of our labour legislation.

-- Represented Transman in the Supreme Court of Appeal in a matter determining the ability of High Courts to review dismissal procedures.
+- Acted for Transman in the Supreme Court of Appeal in a matter relating to the right of the High Court to review executive dismissals.

-- Advised one of the parties in the highly publicised “Ghavalas” surplus stripping saga and procured a favourable settlement.
+- Acted for a company in the highly publicised “surplus stripping saga” of pension funds and procured a favourable settlement.

 Graham Damant attracts praise from market commentators for his leading proficiency in this sector, with one source describing him as a “real doyen” of this space.
 Clients value his expertise in employee benefits concerns as he is recognised as a “real leader in the field when it comes to pension funds.” – Chambers and Partners 2017